jarrod-kallis/github.tutorial/readme.txt

         new file:   readme.txt

-6. type: git commit -m "inital commit"
+6. type: git commit -m "inital commit" git commit -a -m "add all modified/new files and commit"

 7. type: git log
+         git log --oneline

 8. type (if changes made and not added to staging area) : git diff type (if changes made and file added to staging area): git diff --cached